syhcode/Leetcode/Q13Roman to Integer.md

 ### Solution 1 Hashmap
 #### Idea:
-If a roman number is smaller than its later number, its sign is'+', or the sign is'-'.Sum all value of roman numbers showing in the string.
+Add current number first, then If this roman number is smaller than its later number,subtract 2 times of it from the sum because it has been added.
 #### Time Complexity:
 O(n)
 #### Space Complexity: